-- Achieve critical mass in relevant areas of our agenda
+- Achieve critical mass in relevant areas of our agenda.

 - Support the active participation of local institutions in advancing agroforestry, thereby incorporating local ecological knowledge and expertise in our work

-We partner with universities, advanced research institutions, national agricultural research organizations, private sector organizations, and government and non-government agencies in the fields of agriculture, forestry, environment, conservation and climate change.
+Centre staff partner with universities, advanced research institutions, national agricultural research organizations, private sector organizations, and government and non-government agencies in the fields of agriculture, forestry, environment, conservation and climate change.

 The World Agroforestry Centre's partners can be grouped into five main categories: